dogweather/forkful/content/en/cpp/files-and-io/writing-to-standard-error.md

   \ messages or diagnostics that are separate from the main program output.
 Programmers\u2026"
 lastmod: '2024-03-13T22:45:00.372463-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to standard error (`stderr`) in C++ involves outputting error messages\
-  \ or diagnostics that are separate from the main program output.
-Programmers\u2026"
+summary: Writing to standard error (`stderr`) in C++ involves outputting error messages or diagnostics that are separate from the main program output.
 title: Writing to standard error
 weight: 25
 ---